swimlane/elk-tls-docker/README.md

 * Packetbeat
 * Filebeat

-> Please checkout our [WiKi](https://github.com/swimlane/elk-tls-docker/wiki) for detailed explanation of the project structure, configuration settings, and more.

 ## Setup

-In order to use this project, you must first include the following in a [.env](.env) file:
+In order to use this project, you must first include the following in a file named `.env`.
+I have provided an example environment variable file here [.env-example](https://github.com/swimlane/elk-tls-docker/.env-example).

+> Copy or create your own `.env` from the provided example or from the code block below

 ```text
 ELK_VERSION=7.8.1